 Advocates of fracking argue that it’s actually a relatively safe way of extracting oil and natural gas.
 But research done by Cornell and Duke University, fracking is dangerous to the environment.
 Some of these numbers may seem small but when the impact over the years is estimated, the threat to the environment suddenly seems threatened.

-According to climate central, fracking uses 9.6 million gallons of water on average per well.
-This is water that could be used on agriculture and for consumption.
-What is more, most of these wells are found in semi arid places that could use the water.
+According to Scientific American, fracking uses 9.6 million gallons of water on average per well.
+This is water that could be used in agriculture and for consumption.
+What is more, most of these wells are found in semi-arid places that could use the water.
 What flows to the surface is called flow back and this water contains heavy metals, radioactive material, hydrocarbons and other toxins.

-Huge quantities of brine or slick water and chemicals are pumped into a well that is running about two miles into the earth.
-This can easily contaminate the underground water and pose a threat to the locals.
+Huge quantities of brine or slickwater and chemicals are pumped into a well that is running about two miles into the earth.
+This can easily contaminate underground water and pose a threat to the locals.
 The fracking industry on average adds 3500 wells each year which means more water used and more contamination of water systems.

-Methane is one of the major gases released from fracking wells and it is twenty five percent more potent than carbon dioxide in terms of greenhouse effect.
-Methane impacts the environment by creating an ‘air blanket’ that traps heat within the earth’s atmosphere causing overheating at earth, a greater greenhouse effect.
-As a result, it leads to melting of ice releasing the trapped carbon dioxide and increasing the ocean water level which can in turn swallow up islands.
+Methane is one of the major gases released from fracking wells and it is twenty-five percent more potent than carbon dioxide in terms of the greenhouse effect.
+Methane impacts the environment by creating an ‘air blanket’ that traps heat within the earth’s atmosphere causing overheating at the earth, a greater greenhouse effect.
+As a result, it leads to the melting of ice releasing the trapped carbon dioxide and increasing the ocean water level which can, in turn, swallow up islands.

-A new study by researchers at Cornell University discovered that surge of flow water back to the earth’s surface causes loosening of colloids.
+A new study by researchers at Cornell University discovered that a surge of flow water back to the earth’s surface causes the loosening of colloids.
 Since colloids are electrically charged, they bind with chemicals and later with soil particles.
-Duke University researchers investigating the spillage in North Dakota, found high concentrations of Selenium, lead and ammonium is soils around drill sites long time after spillage happened.
+Duke University researchers investigating the spillage in North Dakota, found high concentrations of Selenium, lead and ammonium in soils around drill sites a long time after spillage happened.

 Health Effects of Fracking